Chemung Canal Trust Company: History

 The bank moved to 129 East Water Street in 1920, and then to One Chemung Canal Plaza in 1971.
-In 1951, the bank began expanding and opened branches throughout the Twin Tiers.
+In 1951, the bank began expanding and opened branches throughout the New York State and Northern Pennsylvania.

 In 2011, the bank acquired the Fort Orange Financial Corp. and its subsidiary Capital Bank & Trust Company of Albany, New York, expanding its network to the Albany area.
-In 2011, Ronald Bentley was president and CEO of Chemung Financial, and it had 23 full branches and assets of $1 billion.
-In June 2020, it had $1.5 billion in deposits, according to US federal data, and 25 locations.
+As of June 30, 2026, Chemung Canal operates seven branch offices in the Capital Region as Capital Bank.
+The offices are located in Albany, Colonie, Slingerlands, Latham, Clifton Park, Schenectady and Wilton.